-The Hon’ble Division Bench of the Delhi High Court today allowed an appeal filed by well-known shoe maker Christian Louboutin, renowned for its famous RED SOLE shoes.
+The Hon’ble Division Bench of the Delhi High Court on 11th April 2019 allowed an appeal filed by well-known shoe maker Christian Louboutin, renowned for its famous RED SOLE shoes.
 The appeal challenged a judgment passed by a single judge of the court in a suit filed by the brand owner enforcing its RED SOLE trademark, which was dismissed at the threshold.

 The Hon’ble Division Bench of the Delhi High Court while setting aside the judgment found that the Single Judge’s invocation of a provision under the code of Civil Procedure dealing with ‘judgement on Admissions’, to dismiss the lawsuit at the first date of hearing was erroneous.